Part Time Traders Insurance >>

-Motor Trade Road Risk insurance for part-time traders offers the same three basic levels of cover as a full time policy and a standard Car insurance policy, but it acknowledges the fact that the business is only run on a part time basis.
+Motor Trade Road Risk insurance for part-time traders offers the same three basic levels of cover as a full time policy and a standard Private Car policy, but it acknowledges the fact that the business is only run on a part time basis.
 Those levels of cover are:

-- Third Party, Fire & Theft – as well as the above, this includes cover for damage caused to your own vehicle(s) as a result of fire, theft or attempted theft;
+As well as the above, this includes cover for damage caused to your own vehicle(s) as a result of fire, theft or attempted theft.

 This also includes cover for damage to your own vehicle(s) if you are involved in an accident that is deemed your fault.

-A part-time trader with a Road Risk insurance policy can drive any vehicle in their possession, whether this is for personal use or for motor trade purposes, such as driving a customer’s vehicle when diagnosing faults or testing on the road as part of a mechanics business.
+A part-time trader with a Road Risk policy can drive any vehicle in their possession, whether this is for personal use or for motor trade purposes, such as driving a customer’s vehicle when diagnosing faults or testing on the road as part of a mechanics business.

 Part-Time Combined Cover

-A Combined Part-Time Motor Trade insurance policy offers more protection than a Road Risk policy for a part-time trader.
+A Combined Part-Time Motor Trade policy offers more protection than a Road Risk policy for a part-time trader.
 In addition to the three levels of cover available with a Road Risk policy (Third Party Only, Third Party, Fire & Theft, and Comprehensive), part-time traders can also cover any buildings, contents, stock, equipment, tools and money kept on site.

 If your part-time motor trade business only involves you selling cars from your home, off your driveway, then you may have little need for a Combined Part Time Motor Trade policy.
 However, if you’re not sure exactly which route to go down, don’t run the risk of not being properly covered, and call one of our specialist team on 0800 221 8077.
 We’ll be able to answer any of your questions and help make sure you have all the information you need to get the policy that suits your business.